uyuni-project/sumaform/modules/libvirt/README.md

  - copy `main.tf.libvirt.example` to `main.tf`
  - if your VMs are to be deployed on an external libvirt host:
    - change the libvirt connection URI in the `provider` section.
 Typically it has the form `qemu+ssh://<USER>@<HOST>/system` assuming that `<USER>` has passwordless SSH access to `<HOST>`
+ - if your libvirt host storage pool is not named "default":
+   - add `pool = "mypoolname"` to the `images` section
  - upload base OS images to the libvirt host:
    ```
    terraform get